 EMDR is an information processing therapy and uses an eight phase approach to address the experiential contributors of a wide range of pathologies.

 During Eye Movement Desensitization (EMDR) treatment various procedures and protocols are used to address the entire clinical picture.
 One of the procedural elements is “dual stimulation” using either bilateral eye movements, tones or taps.
-During the reprocessing phases the client attends momentarily to past memories, present triggers, or anticipated future experiences while simultaneously focusing on a set of external stimulus.
-During that time, clients generally experience the emergence of insight, changes in memories, or new associations.
-The clinician assists the client to focus on appropriate material before initiation of each subsequent set.
+During the reprocessing, phases the client attends momentarily to past memories, present triggers, or anticipated future experiences while simultaneously focusing on a set of external stimulus.
+During this time, patients generally experience the emergence of insight, changes in memories, or new associations.
+The clinician assists the patient in focusing on appropriate material before initiation of each subsequent set.

 EMDR TREATMENT THERAPY CAN HELP WITH